16 Things to do in Manchester

 Here you can find many gay-friendly clubs and bars and drinks are particularly cheap.
 It’s worth visiting the district at night when there are more people moving around and enjoying a bit of nightlife in this part of the city.

-Science and Industry Museum
+Museum of Science and Industry

-Explore Manchester’s rich legacy of innovations and discoveries in the Revolution Manchester Gallery, find out how the city’s heritage is interwoven with the cotton industry in the Textiles Gallery and see science brought to life in Experiment, the family-friendly interactive gallery.
+Manchester was the world’s first industrial city and you can explore Manchester’s rich legacy of innovations and discoveries in the Revolution Manchester Gallery, find out how the city’s heritage is interwoven with the cotton industry in the Textiles Gallery and see science brought to life in Experiment, the family-friendly interactive gallery.

 Plus, look out for expert Explainers at Science Stops around the museum and step out into the cobbled Upper Yard to enjoy the beautiful new garden and uncover stories of the museum’s historic site.

-16 Things to do in Manchester
+All the best things to do in Manchester

 John Rylands Library

-The John Rylands Library is one of the finest examples of neo-Gothic architecture in Europe and is indisputably one of the great libraries of the world.
+Don’t miss the John Rylands Library is one of the finest examples of neo-Gothic architecture in Europe and is indisputably one of the great libraries of the world.
 The library became part of The University of Manchester in 1972.
 It now houses the majority of Special Collections of The University of Manchester Library, the third largest academic library in the United Kingdom.

-16 Things to do in Manchester
+All the best things to do in Manchester

 John Rylands Research Institute and Library is home to one of the world’s richest and most unique collections of books, manuscripts, maps, works of art and objects.
 The Historic Reading Room resembles the layout of a church; however, the alcoves in this purpose-built library were designed for private study.
 The glass in the high windows was chosen to let light in, but obscure the view to the outside.
 Today, anyone can study in these inspirational spaces or wander the room to marvel at the beauty and peaceful nature of the space.